akanazawa/hmr/doc/train.md

 dataset directly from their website._

-If you use the datasets above, please consider citing their original papers.
+If you use the datasets above, please cite the original papers and follow their license.

 ## Mosh Data.
 We provide the MoShed data using the neutral SMPL model.